|Manufacture Date||1927 (Original 1830)|

 According to legend, the “Tom Thumb” entered a famous race with a horse-drawn car while returning from a trip from Ellicott’s Mills in August 1830.
 The locomotive was well ahead of the horse-drawn car when the blower belt came off the pulley, causing the engine to lose its steam.
 Peter Cooper tried to fix the engine belt, but it was too late to overtake the horse.
 Although the legend is a staple of American folklore, it was never substantiated through documentation.

 Peter Cooper was not recognized for his accomplishment until 1875 when he described and sketched a drawing of the locomotive.
-The Museum's replica was constructed for the B&O Railroad's 1927 Fair of the Iron Horse.
+The Museum’s replica was constructed for the B&O Railroad’s 1927 Fair of the Iron Horse.
 This operating replica follows the general description given by Peter Cooper, but was built for performance in the 1927 fair, rather than historical accuracy.
+Still, this replica is nearly a century old and historic in and of itself.